andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-display-products/index.md

 Continuing with the [Next.js & Stripe online shop](https://andrewford.co.nz/articles/shop-nextjs-stripe-introduction/) we now will display the products.

-We first need to get the products from Stripe and we need to do that in a secure manner and not expose our secret Stripe key.
+We first need to get the products from Stripe and we need to do that securely and not expose our secret Stripe key.
 So let's start with creating a new file called `products.js` in the `/pages/api/` folder.

 We need to install the [**stripe** NPM package](https://www.npmjs.com/package/stripe) first.
 Run the following command to install it: